2 teens arrested in alleged Brooklyn school sex assault

-NEW YORK (WABC) --Two teenagers have been arrested in connection with the sex assault that happened inside Brooklyn high school in November.
+NEW YORK (WABC) --Two teenagers have been arrested in connection with a sex assault that happened inside a Brooklyn high school in November.

-The 14-year-old victim says a group of teens grabbed his genitals inside a bathroom at "It Takes a Village Academy."
+The 14-year-old victim said a group of teens grabbed his genitals inside a bathroom at "It Takes a Village Academy."

-17-year-old Santosh Bonito was arrested on April 12th.
+Authorities say 17-year-old Santosh Bonito was arrested on April 12.

-A second, a 15-year-old suspect, was arrested Monday.
+A second 15-year-old suspect was arrested Monday.

-The school suspended the group of teens, but did not immediately report the incident to police.
+The school suspended the group of teens but did not immediately report the incident to police.

 ----------